All Episodes

 Again, that is promo code Candice at thenewway.com.

-Also telling you guys about seven weeks coffee.
+Also telling you guys about Seven Weeks Coffee.

-I tell you guys about seven weeks coffee all the time.
+I tell you guys about Seven Weeks Coffee all the time.

-It's America's Pro Life coffee company, which is on a mission to fund the pro life movement one cup of coffee at a time.
+It's America's pro-life coffee company, which is on a mission to fund the pro-life movement one cup of coffee at a time.

-And it hit an amazing milestone, over $1 million donated to the pro life movement.
+Over $1 million donated to the pro-life movement.

-We know why they're called seven weeks coffee.
+We know why they're called Seven Weeks Coffee.

-It's because at seven weeks a baby is the size of a coffee bean.
+It's because at Seven Weeks, a baby is the size of a coffee bean.

 And it's the same time that a heartbeat is clearly detected on an ultrasound.

-Use your morning cup of coffee to stand for life.
+And it all started with just one simple idea: use your morning cup of coffee to stand for life.

-It is mould-free, pesticide-free.
+It is mold-free, pesticide-free.

-Plus, it is organically farmed.
+It is shade-grown, low-acid, plus, it is organically farmed.

-It checks all boxes.
+It checks all the boxes.

-Plus exclusively for my listeners, if you use code Candice at checkout, you'll get an extra 10% off your first order.
+Plus, exclusively for my listeners, if you use code Candice at checkout, you'll get an extra 10% off your first order.

-So that's a total of 25% total savings on your first order plus a free gift.
+So that's a total of 25% total savings on your first order, plus a free gift.

-promote code Candice today.
+Promote code Candice today.

 All right, you guys.